-These benefits are so important that Tiffany Field, Ph.D., founder of the University of Miami’s Touch Research Institute, said in an April 6, 1998, Newsweek article, "[These benefits] put massage in the same category with proper diet and exercise as something that helps maintain overall health."
+These benefits are so important that Tiffany Field, Ph.D., founder of the University of Miami’s Touch Research Institute, said in an April 6, 1998, Newsweek article that massage can help maintain overall health as much as proper diet and exercise do.

 Research continues to validate the benefits of massage.
 As you read through the following reasons to receive massage, remember that not all types of massage or all massage therapists offer all the benefits discussed.

 Relaxation massage is different from massage to treat injury or improve alignment.
 Know what you want, and find a massage therapist who offers it.

 The better you feel, the more energy and passion you have to deal with the challenges of life and pursue your interests.
 Let's look at some of the many ways that massage therapy benefits your health and well-being.

 Massage reverses your body's response to negative stress by creating the relaxation response, which includes reducing heart rate, blood pressure, and breathing rate.
 Research also suggests that massage reduces levels of stress hormones such as cortisol and adrenaline.
 Massage can also sharpen your body awareness, so you're more sensitive to early signs of stress and can deal with them before they become major.

 Massage relaxes tense muscles, helps tissue become more elastic and flexible, and increases joint range of motion, making movement easier in both daily activities and sports and recreational activities.
 And, because your body is less tense and more flexible, making it better able to adapt to your movements, you're less likely to injure yourself.

 Massage also helps relieve muscle aches and pains.
 Some supporting research: